cosmo-ray/cosmo-ray.github.io/index.md

 I'm gonna try to have one Game improvement per day

+### Day 9

+Ability to slack off whole day.
+- It increase lazyness
+- skipp day...

+Also beed lazy now add a new event at school

 ### Day 8

 More dialogues durring prologue that increase grumpyness and shyness.